Shiv Sunder Das: Coaching career

 In August 2018, he was appointed as the coach of Manipur cricket team.
 He was ruled out as National Selector due to the 'Retirement date' criteria because his retirement from all formats was not completed 5 years.
-In 2021, he has been named as the batting coach of the Indian women's team.
+In 2021, he was named as the batting coach of the Indian women's team till 2023 when he was replaced by Amol Muzumdar.